Shaqra University: Jordanian Professors Dispute 2016

 In 2016, a dispute came to the fore between a group of contracted Jordanian professors and Shaqra university.
 The dispute arose after the university signed employment contracts with the professors in Jordan but at a later date did not abide by its agreement.
 The Jordanian professors took legal action against the university for a breach of contract.
 The case was settled out of court upon receiving financial compensation.

 600 Security Staff and Unpaid Salaries

 In 2015, 600 security staff made official complaints regarding three months worth of unpaid salaries.
 The university denied responsibility claiming that the security staff weren't employees of the university, but rather contracted to work for a security company.
 The security company in turn claimed the reason is due to late due payments from the university.

 Staff absenteeism and Pay Deductions

 In September 2025, the Saudi media outlet, Sabq, reported on unauthorised absenteeism among staff in the university.
-In response, the university announced a number of measures to tackle an unauthorised absenteeism after summer breaks, including tracking employees attendance through in person sign-in sheets.
-Sabq also reported on dissatisfaction among staff after pay deduction in cases of authorised or an unauthorised absenteeism.
+In response, the university announced a number of measures to tackle an authorised absenteeism after summer breaks, including tracking employees attendance through in person sign-in sheets.
+Sabq also reported on dissatisfaction among staff after pay deduction in cases of authorised or an authorised absenteeism.
 Rather than a deduction of a full-day pay, staff demanded a deduction of only hours of absence.

-Allegations of Unjust Secondment

-In October 2025, a local news report raised allegations that a teacher and his wife were seconded to Shaqra University, despite the presence of other qualified candidates.

-According to the report, the teacher held a master’s degree in human resources but was specialized in Arabic language, while his wife allegedly held a diploma and was assigned to administrative roles.
-Complainants argued that the appointments did not match the academic or administrative needs and that the process lacked transparency and competitive selection.

-The university, in response, stated that the decision was made to meet internal administrative needs, though it did not clarify why the positions were not publicly announced or opened for competitive selection.

-Retired Faculty Dispute

-Several retired faculty members filed complaints claiming that Shaqra University did not grant them their full end-of-service gratuity, despite final court rulings in their favor after a lengthy legal process.
-The retirees stated that the university only compensated them for their years of service at Shaqra, excluding previous government service.
-They referenced Council of Ministers Decisions No. 259 (1439 H) and No. 76 (1442 H), along with a Royal Order directing compliance with judicial precedents.

-The university responded that all payments were made in accordance with approved regulations and that no eligible retiree had been denied their rights.
-The dispute centers on how prior government service is counted in calculating end-of-service benefits.